 Food dye (optional)

 In a glass bowl mix all the ingredients together.
 The consistency should be moldable/sticky but not wet.
-If the mixture is too wet add in one tablespoon at a time until at the correct consistency.
+If the mixture is too wet add in one tablespoon additional grapeseed oil at a time until the mixture is the correct consistency.

 Portion out into glass jars.